petrov-nikolay/myLib/README.md

 Best to download the entire folder and open it with VSCode

-this framework is under development and currently in use in few startup projects.
+I created this framework as easy to use solution with no dependacies, it is not perfect but it is usable for most coomon tasks nedded

-anyone interested in helping is welcome :)
+anyone needs help with it just ask :)